Sociopath Definition And Symptoms

-It can be difficult to spot sociopaths because they know how to fit in socially.
+It can be difficult to spot sociopaths because they often know how to fit in socially.
 In fact, sociopaths can decide to fit in or remain aloof.
 They are often quite social and charming, but they do not feel the emotional gratification that most people gain from socializing.
 To identify a sociopath, look for the following traits:

 - Disregard for the rights of others